SchwarzIT/onyx/.changeset/rare-showers-fail.md

 - remove default `popoverOptions.fitParent` so the calendar popover is always displayed correctly, even when the date picker width is very small
 - use correct aria-label for calendar popover
 - support new property `hideClearIcon`
+- support new slots: leading, leadingIcons, trailingIcons, trailing and bottomRight